 Talking with an experienced 2nd degree DUI attorney in Minnesota like Joel Heiligman can help you better understand the charge you’re facing.
 Here’s just some of the information you’ll need to know:

 A 2nd degree DWI is a gross misdemeanor and is punishable by 1 year of jail time or $3,000 worth of fines.
 It can also mean the loss of your driver’s license, forfeiture of the vehicle used at the time of the incident, impoundment of plates (better known as “whiskey plates”) and a lengthy period of alcohol monitoring/treatment.

 Aggravating factors are simultaneously occurring offenses that make the punishment more severe.
 These include, but are not limited to:

 - If you have received at least 2 previous DWI offenses within the last 10 years

 - If you have a BAC of .16 or higher

 - If you have a child present who is under the age of 16

-2nd degree charges of this nature have severe consequences, making it important that you look for help right away.
+2nd degree charges of this nature have severe consequences, making it important that you look for help right away to build a strategic defense.
 For the 2nd degree DWI lawyer Minneapolis trusts, contact Joel Heiligman Law.